gitKrystan/django-meowblog/README.md

 ##### By Krystan Menne

 Meow Blog is a blog for cats.
+It has the following features:
+* a superuser can create new users from the admin page
+* authenticated users can create, read, update, delete, and list their blog posts
+* anonymous users can view blog posts

 ## Prerequisites
 * Python 3.5